un-ts/changesets-gitlab/.changeset/dirty-bees-knock.md

 ---
-'changesets-gitlab': patch
+'changesets-gitlab': minor
 ---

-added new input variable controling if the source branch should be automatically deleted or not
+feat: added new input variable controling if the source branch should be automatically deleted or not